Difficulty

 • smaller than most, 8% seed

-While PA Golden appears to be quite productive due to the exceedingly large number of fruit that it produces, it has a fairly low pulp to skin ratio, meaning that its true productivity (total flesh weight) could be quite average.
+While PA Golden appears to be very productive due to the exceedingly large number of fruit that it produces, it has a fairly low pulp to skin ratio, meaning that its true productivity (total flesh weight) could be quite average.

 Fruit thinning may greatly benefit PA Golden, but this variety is, overall, falling out of favor and should probably be avoided.